ciscoheat/dcisniffer/README.md

 ## Enabling the conventions for a PHP class

-Now there is only one thing you need to do to enable the conventions, which is to mark the classes you wish to check in a docblock with `@context`:
+Now there is only one thing you need to do to enable the conventions, which is to mark the classes you wish to check in a docblock with `@context` or `@DCIContext`:

 ```php
 /**